NLSY79 Appendix 25: Attitudinal Scale Scoring

-This appendix contains descriptions of scale score computations for the following attitudinal scales:
+This appendix contains descriptions of scale score computations and programs that create some of the scale scores for the most recent survey year for the following attitudinal scales:

 - Center for Epidemiologic Studies Depression Scale (CES-D)